 Now, seven years later we’re proud to announce that iText 8 is in development!
 Just as with iText 7 before it, iText 8 has been redesigned from the ground up to meet the needs of modern document processes.
 While we’re not quite ready to release it into the wild, we wanted to give you all a quick preview of what will be coming.

-Here are just some of the high-level changes what we have planned for iText 8.0:
+Here are just some of the high-level changes that we have planned for iText 8.0:

 - By supporting the Bouncy Castle FIPS APIs for Java and .NET in Core, iText 8 will offer full support for FIPS 140-2, the Federal Processing Standard for validating the effectiveness of cryptographic hardware.